atharvagarwal/woodland_readme/README.md

 │
 ├── config/
-│   └── config.ts             # Configuration settings for environment variables, API keys, and other libraries for axios etc
+│   └── config.ts             # Configuration settings for environment variables, API keys, and other libraries for axios etc ├── constants/
+│   └── colors.ts             # contains color scheme for our app
+│   └── fonts.ts             # contains font size and weight for our app
 ```

 ## App Folder Breakdown